Table of Contents

 How do HCCs impact reimbursement?

 HCCs directly impact the amount of money received by healthcare organizations from the largest single payer in healthcare, CMS.
 Patients with high HCCs are expected to require intensive medical treatment, and clinicians that enroll these high-risk patients are reimbursed at higher rates than those with enrollees who have low HCCs.
-Organizations who do not document HCC codes properly or to the highest specificity will not receive these additional reimbursement amount for applicable patients.
+Organizations who do not document the severity of their patient population to the highest specificity will not receive the appropriate reimbursement amount for applicable patients.

 Specificity is essential to receive full reimbursement.
 For example, diabetes with no complications, HCC code 19, pays a $894.40 premium bonus, while diabetes with ESRD, requires 2 HCC codes, 18 and 136, and has a bonus of $1273.60.
 The ability to document with greater precision can dramatically impact payment amounts.

 What is CMS-HCC V28?